shiyan-chen/floor-plan-evaluation/README.md

 # Augmented Design

-Augmented Design is aimed to enhance building design with automation and artificial intellengence.
-Currently it provides "Floorplan Evaluation" service, which enables architects to quickly calculate the key indicators of a building plan and evaluate its design.
-In the future, Augmented Design will provide richer functions to help architects improve their design and increase design efficiency.
+Augmented Design is aimed to enhance building design with automation and artificial intelligence.
+Currently, it provides a "Floorplan Evaluation" service, which enables architects to quickly calculate the critical indicators of a building plan and evaluate its design.
+In the future, Augmented Design will provide more prosperous functions to help architects improve their design and increase design efficiency.

 ## Set Up